andotherstuff/garland-protocol/garland-v0.1.md

 }
 ```

-The `key` field contains the per-file encryption key, encrypted using XChaCha20-Poly1305 with the metadata key.
+The `key` field contains the per-file encryption key, encrypted with the metadata key.
 File content is encrypted to the file key, and the file key is encrypted to the metadata key.
 This hierarchy enables recovery from a single nsec while keeping file keys isolated.

 The `hash` field in each block entry contains the SHA-256 hash of the plaintext block before encryption.
 This enables integrity verification after decryption: if the decrypted block's hash doesn't match, either the ciphertext was corrupted, the wrong key was used, or the inode itself is corrupt.